Fannon/mobo/examples/init/field/SCHEMA.md

                 "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the vie page view."
             }
         }
     },
+    "$reference": {
+        "type": "string",
+        "description": "For internal use only!
+After inheritance is applied, $extend will be replaced through $extend.
+(For keeping info on the heritage)"
+    },
+    "$filepath": {
+        "type": "string",
+        "description": "For Internal use only!
+This stores the relative path of the .json file.
+Used for improved debugging messages"
+    },
+    "ignore": {
+        "type": "boolean",
+        "default": false,
+        "description": "If true this file will be ignored."
+    },
+    "abstract": {
+        "type": "boolean",
+        "default": false,
+        "description": "If true this object is only used for inheritance and will not be created itself."
+    },
+    "format": {
+        "type": "string",
+        "description": "Contains the JSON format.
+This can alternatively be a reference to a mobo file, like $extend" },
     "propertyOrder": {
         "$ref": "#/definitions/schemaArray",